Moose2Model/Moose2Model/README.md

-<mark>This project is actively maintained and used.
-Please open an issue to get support :-)</mark>
+<code>This project is actively maintained and used.
+Please open an issue to get support :-)</code>

 # Moose2Model